wcarthur/runwrf/README.rst

 Shell:
 ------
-The job scripts are generally csh (or tcsh) scripts.
+The job scripts are generally bash scripts.

 Listing:
 --------